lboue/Elecrow-esp32-display/7.0/6、homeassistant/7.0-inch_Squareline_Demo/README.md

+# CrowPanel 7.0" Home Assistant Squareline Demo

+## Prerequisites
+* Select a new sketchbook directory
+* Copy libraries from Elecrow website
+* Copy the files named `ui*` from [this](/7.0/6%E3%80%81homeassistant/7.0-inch_Squareline_Demo) directory to the following child sub-folder in the sketchbook directory: ./libraries/UI

+Note that different projects for ESP32 display require different UI libraries.
+So you need to replace the UI files when you using different displays.

+## Build

+# OLD

 **If you are using this demo code for the first time, I suggest that you watch this video lesson first.**

 video link: